astrovishalthakur/MachineLearning/FeatureEngineering/HandlingMissingData/readme.md

 ### 7. KNNImputer
 It works on k nearest neighbours algorithm to determine missing value based on other values near to it.

+### 8. Iterative Imputer
+It's kind of long and based on repetition.